Skip to main content

 2. If the block exists, StarRocks reads the block from the cache.
 If the block does not exist, StarRocks reads the block from Amazon S3 and caches it on a BE.

 After Data Cache is enabled, StarRocks caches data blocks read from external storage systems.
+If you do not want to cache such data blocks, run the following command:

 Storage media of blocks